orsonteodoro/oiledmachine-overlay/README.md

 use that information to optimize (finish compiling) in link phase.
 The eclass will require that -ffat-lto-objects is not used to speed up linking and lower the size cost.
-It will transfer two representations to the HDD, so it is like worst case double the copy time with -ffat-lto-objects.
+It will transfer two representations to the HDD, so it is like worst case double the copy time with -ffat-lto-objects when transfering the library which could be like for the static-library 1GB without LTO and 2GB with LTO -ffat-lto-objects.

 ### 2023 policy